B i o g r a p h y

 James also plays the organ for several churches in Gloucester and is a regular organist for services at churches such as St Swithun’s, St. Barnabas, and has even been very fortunate to have played on the organ of Gloucester for concerts and a lesson on Manchester Cathedral organ.

 He continues his roles as the Accompanist for the Churchdown Male Voice Choir and the Innsworth Military Wives Choir and has also worked with other choirs including Churchdown Choral Society, Cheltenham Youth Choir and the Grande Royale Academy.
 He is a member of Philomusica of Gloucestershire and Worcestershire with whom he also sings as a Bass-Baritone.
-James continues as an accompanist with the Cotswold Savoyards whose recent productions have included My Fair Lady, Oliver! and Calamity Jane and have started on their next production of The Sound of Music for the summer of 2020.
+James continues as an accompanist with the Cotswold Savoyards whose recent productions have included My Fair Lady, Oliver! and Calamity Jane and have started on their next production of The Sound of Music for the Spring of 2022.

 Some of his career highlights include his debuts in the 2019 Cheltenham Music Festival where he was involved in both the rehearsal and performance of a new community opera 'Above The Skies' composed by Michael Betteridge and directed by Bryn Holding, conducted by Glyn Oxxley.
 James also made his first major appearance in a concert as part of the 3 Choirs Festival of the life of the Gloucestershire Poet Will Harvey accompanying the Sabrinensis Choir with conductor Judith Sheridan.